-- Transesophageal echocardiogram (TEE).
-This test requires that the transducer be inserted down the throat into the esophagus (the swallowing tube that connects the mouth to the stomach.)
-Because the esophagus is located close to the heart, clear images of the heart structures can be obtained without the interference of the lungs and chest.
+Transesophageal: A device called a transducer is inserted down your throat into your esophagus (the swallowing tube that connects your mouth to your stomach.)
+Since the esophagus is close to the heart, clear images of the heart can be gotten without messing with the lungs and chest.

-- Stress echocardiogram.
-This is an echo that is performed while the person exercises on a treadmill or stationary bicycle.
-This test can accurately visualize the motion of the hearts walls and pumping action when the heart is stressed; it may reveal a lack of blood flow that isn't always apparent on other heart tests.
-The echo is performed just prior and just after the exercise.
+Stress: This is done while you exercise on a treadmill or stationary bicycle.
+This test can show the motion of the hearts walls and the heart’s pumping action when it’s stressed.
+It can show a lack of blood flow that isn't always seen on other heart tests.
+The echo is performed just before and after the exercise.

-- Dobutamine or adenosine stress echocardiogram.
-This is another form of stress echo.
-However, instead of exercising to stress the heart, the stress is obtained by giving a drug that stimulates the heart and makes it "think" it is exercising.
-The test is used to evaluate your heart and valve function when you are unable to exercise on a treadmill or stationary bike.
-The test is also used to determine how well your heart tolerates activity, determine your likelihood of having coronary artery disease (blocked heart arteries) and evaluate the effectiveness of your cardiac treatment plan.
+Dobutamine or adenosine stress: This is another form of stress echo.
+In this one, instead of exercising to stress the heart, you’re giving a drug that stimulates the heart and makes it "think" it is exercising.
+It’s used when you can’t use a treadmill or stationary bike.
+It shows how well your heart tolerates activity.
+It can also show your odds of having coronary artery disease, and it can tell the effectiveness of your cardiac treatment plan.

-- Intravascular ultrasound.
-This is a form of echocardiography performed during cardiac catheterization (a procedure done to visualize the heart arteries).
-During this procedure, the transducer is threaded into the heart blood vessels via a catheter in the groin.
-It is often used to provide detailed information about the atherosclerosis (blockage) inside the blood vessels.
+Intravascular ultrasound.
+During this procedure, the transducer is threaded into the heart's blood vessels via a catheter in the groin.
+It is often used to provide detailed information about blockage inside the blood vessels.